Chania Crete – Travel Guide to Chania 2023

 There are several ways to get from Chania to Elafonisi Beach:

 It is worth noting that the last part of the road to Elafonisi is dirt, and it can be difficult to drive on, also there is limited parking near the beach, so during the high season it can be crowded.
-Therefore, it is recommended to plan your trip in advance, check the traffic forecast and plan accordingly.
+Therefore, it is recommended to plan your trip, check the traffic forecast and plan accordingly.

 There are several ways to get from Chania to Balos Lagoon: